- Home

 If cervical cancer returns

-For some people, cervical cancer does come back after treatment, which is known as a recurrence.
+While the risk of most cervical cancers coming back is very low, it does return for some people (called a recurrence).
 This is why it is important to have regular check-ups and to report any symptoms immediately, rather than waiting for your next follow-up appointment.

 If the cancer does recur, you will usually be offered further treatment to remove the cancer or help control its growth.
 If you had radiation therapy the first time you had treatment, you may not be able to have further radiation therapy.